2018Regaining Life

 The church on Fatherland was built in 1908 with an education wing addition in the 1950s.
 It is located in Historic Lockeland Springs in the heart of East Nashville.
 The building has beautiful wood trusses, solid masonry walls, and details unique to the early 1900s style of architecture.

-The church is also being repurposed for use by a music management organization for their offices.
-There will be a small soundproof listening room on the lower level and we are keeping the existing sanctuary open with the old choir mezzanine repurposed for the break area.
-They are very invested in doing what is right for the neighborhood and have given any neighbor who wants a tour, a walk through the space.
+The church has also been repurposed by a music management organization for their offices.
+There is a small soundproof listening room on the lower level and we kept the existing sanctuary open with the old choir mezzanine repurposed for the break area.